vgrem/Office365-REST-Python-Client/README.md

 Todo

-# Usage: working with SharePoint API
+# Usage: working with SharePoint resources

 There are **two approaches** available to perform REST queries: